-In our Authentic MBA Application Package, the essays are an extension of the discovery process we complete with our clients.
+In our Authentic MBA Application Project, the essays are an extension of the discovery process we complete with our clients.
 Through each draft, we aim to help deepen your self-awareness and refine the way you communicate who you are to the world so that your story touches the reader’s emotions, inspires her, and shows you in the very best light possible.

 Needless to say, even working on your own, you aren’t going to achieve that in a single draft.
 So be sure to leave ample time for writing and rewriting.
 If you work steadily every day, you could complete the essays for even a handful of schools in two weeks.
 Most people need more time than that, though, so plan to get started on those essays as soon as you complete discovery.

 Your MBA resume is INCREDIBLY important!!!
 Please don’t take the fact that it is low on this list as a sign of low priority.
 No. In fact, the resume is one of the most important parts of your application.
 It is where you will communicate all your personal achievements, your awesomeness, and your MBA readiness.
 For some schools, the content of your experience to date will drive a huge percentage of their decision on your candidacy.

 It is essential that you have an amazing MBA resume that showcases your professional track record of success, your excellence, and your finest achievements.
 It’s so low on the timeline because it is one part of the application that crams fairly well if you’re in a pinch.

 The Last Week